 Given the information above and the fact the Gleim courses are more affordable than Wiley’s, our team thinks Gleim is the way to go for CPA prep.

 Which CPA review course costs more – Gleim or Wiley?

-Wiley’s course offerings are generally more expensive than Gleim’s.
-The Gleim course packages range in price from around $1,600 to $2,000, while Wiley’s prep products cost anywhere between $1,800 and $2,500.
+Wiley’s course offerings are generally more expensive than Gleim’s after factoring in discounts.
+The Gleim course packages range in price from around $2,500 to $3,500 full retail, but are often much cheaper after sales/discounts.